autoNumeric/autoNumeric/README.md

 ## Documentation
 A more detailed documentation can be found in the [Documentation](Documentation.md) file.<br>
-For more examples and an option code generator (that may be outdated), take a look at [here](http://www.decorplanit.com/plugin/).
+For more examples and an option code generator (that may be outdated), take a look [here](http://www.decorplanit.com/plugin/).

 ## Licence
 autoNumeric is an [MIT](http://opensource.org/licenses/MIT)-licensed open source project, and its authors are credited in [AUTHORS.md](https://github.com/BobKnothe/autoNumeric/blob/master/AUTHORS.md).